zoisite-rb/zoisite-rb/guides/source/active_record_migrations.md

     end
     ```

-    This setting instructs Rails to use UUIDs as the default primary key type
+    This setting instructs Zoisite to use UUIDs as the default primary key type
     for ActiveRecord models.

 2. Adding References with UUIDs: